thriveweb/deking-new/content/services/single-service2.md

 excerpt: >-
   Get outside - no matter what the weather!

-  Patio roofs create a additional space for playing, eating, reading, storing, entertaining, footing watching.
+  Patio roofs create an additional space for playing, eating, reading, storing, entertaining, footing watching.
 welcomeTitle: >-
   DeKing don't just build decks, we are also Patio Builders & Patio Roofing